Skip to main content

 Keep human: crisis and high-concept creative.

 Product launches.
-PR crises.
+PR moments.
 Campaign concepts that need original creative direction.
 These are high-stakes moments where human creativity and judgment matter.
-They’re also rare: maybe 5% of the total content volume.
-The other 95% is the consistent, high-quality posting that keeps the client’s presence active and growing.
+They’re rare — maybe 5% of total content volume — but they’re the work that earns referrals and justifies retainers.
+Make sure your team has the bandwidth to do them well.

-How to structure your team when AI handles production.
+How to structure your team when production is handled.

 The traditional agency team structure looks like this: